nickserv/danamccurdy.com/_posts/2017-03-05-diversions.md

   - life
 image: 'http://i.imgur.com/dJnjiL6.png'
 ---
-I often awaken
+Often, I awaken
-in the middle of night,
+in the middle of the night,
 convinced there is something
 I must do,
 some complicated pathway